-User testing takes patience and attention to detail.
-It’s time consuming and when it works well it finds all the little bits that make the difference between an OK piece of software and an excellent user experience.
-Given how important user experience is to us you can imagine how much weight we place on testing.The request life-cycle
+Testing takes patience and attention to detail.
+It’s time consuming and when it works well it finds all the little bits that make the difference between an OK piece of software and an excellent experience.
+Given how important all aspects of our platform are to us you can imagine how much weight we place on testing.The request life-cycle

-- The development team make the change
+- The Development Team make the change and perform unit testing

-- Audrey system tests the change
+- The Project Manager system tests the change

-One small difficulty is that we are user testing with people who are often not the actual end user, plus there is no way of knowing exactly how each user is going to interact with the software, or how they expect the software to function.
+One small difficulty is that we are testing with people who are often not the actual end user, plus there is no way of knowing exactly how each user is going to interact with the software, or how they expect the software to function.